-- Turn the wheel until see the screen INPUT. - Press the wheel to change the current active input. - Turn the wheel to select an input (number and name of the input is shown at right eg: "2: ANALOG2"). - Press the wheel to confirm an option. - The new active input is indicated by an arrow next to the number. - The last step is the gain adjustment, explained later in the SETUP screen.
+- ✓ Turn the wheel until see the screen INPUT. - ✓ Press the wheel to change the current active input. - Turn the wheel to select an input (number and name of the input is shown at right eg: "2: ANALOG2"). - ✓ Press the wheel to confirm an option.